Zowpy/Quest/README.md

 # Quest

-Simple quest plugin, I made this for my DevRoom trial plugin.
+Simple quest plugin, I made this for the DevRoom trial plugin.